-All of our patients deliver at Memorial Hermann–The Woodlands, where we hold the highest standards of credentials.
+We are excited that all our patients will deliver at Houston Methodist The Woodlands.
 This is an outstanding facility that provides exceptional nursing, anesthesia and neonatal care for you and your infant.
-We consider it an extension of our office for the OB services we provide.
+We consider it an extension of our office and of the obstetrical services we provide.

-The phone number for labor and delivery at Memorial Hermann-The Woodlands is 713-897-2380.
+The phone number for labor and delivery at Houston Methodist The Woodlands is 936-270-2796.
 If you need to speak with us at any time, please call our office at 281-364-9898.
 If you call during office hours, please ask to speak directly to a nurse, or you can leave a message and we will get back to you as soon as possible.

 Do I have to register at the hospital?